-Burnsville's Utilities Department will begin fall flushing of City-owned fire hydrants on cul-de-sacs and non-looped water mains:
+Burnsville's Utilities Department will begin spring and fall flushing of City-owned fire hydrants on cul-de-sacs and non-looped water mains during the following times:

 Dates: April and September

 Hours: Between the hours of 5 a.m. and 6 p.m.

 City hydrants are flushed regularly to ensure they are in working order for fire protection, and to remove mineral deposits that may accumulate in water mains.

 Residents are advised that the change in water flow patterns resulting from hydrant flushing may stir up mineral deposits in City water mains.

 **During hydrant flushing, it is not unusual for residents to periodically experience discolored water, pressure changes and/or an increased chlorine odor.